 The dinner we made that evening was simple and delicious: whole grain pasta, cheddar cheese, sauteed onion, and salt and pepper.
 It tasted so good to our carb- and salt-hungry bodies.
 It was very easy to make, too.
 We sauteed one sliced onion in a pot over the backpacking stove.
 Then we set those aside and boiled about 2 cups of pasta.
 When it was done, we drained the water, and added about half a cup or less of sharp cheddar, stirring until it was all melted.
 Sprinkle on the salt and pepper, and you have yourself a gourmet camping meal.

 Down in the little town at the base of the park, we treated ourselves to ice cream as a reward for hiking 14 hours in the past three days.
-We set off for Grand Canyon -- the next big adventure!
+We set off for the Grand Canyon — our next big adventure.

 The top of the Grand Canyon is like a small village.
 There is a grocery store, bank, post office, ranger station, laundromat…it’s way more than I ever expected.
 There are shuttles that bring tourists to different attractions and views.
 It does not feel overdone, since you are still able to appreciate the natural beauty all around you, but I was definitely surprised (and pleased) that there was a grocery store!

 After a good night’s sleep on sleeping pads, we again woke up early to begin the descent down into the Grand Canyon.
 Justin insisted on carrying everything since I had had such a difficult hike in Zion, and that was fine with me.
 I had me and my walking poles.
 Since we were just staying for one night at the bottom, and since we didn’t even need a tent because it was so hot, his pack was bearable.